 The Board, through the AC, monitors the Group's system of internal controls.
-The Board sets policies and seek regular assurance that the system of internal controls is operating effectively.
+The Board sets policies and seek regular assurance that the system of internal controls is operating effectively and meet the needs of the Group in its current business environment.
 However, the Board is also aware that such a system can only provide reasonable assurance against material misstatement or loss.
-Based on the results of the internal and external audits, the Board is of the opinion that, the system of internal controls is adequate and operating satisfactorily.
-The Board is also satisfied that problems are identified on a timely basis and follow-up actions are promptly implemented to minimise lapses.
+The Board is satisfied that problems are identified on a timely basis and follow-up actions are promptly implemented to minimise lapses.